UniCourt/CRM-Workshop2/1. MySQL/2_operations_on_tables.md

 Example:

-    DELETE FROM account WHERE status='Closed';
+    DELETE FROM account WHERE account_status='Closed';

 We get an reference error, why?